The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

-The 9.5% is calculated against ordinary time earnings up to a quarterly limit.
-In the 2015–2016 financial year, this limit is $50,810.
+The 9.5 per cent is calculated against ordinary time earnings up to a quarterly limit.
+In the 2016–2017 financial year, this limit is $51,620.
 The Australian Taxation Office (ATO) has provided guidance about what “ordinary time earnings” means in Superannuation Guarantee Ruling SGR 2009/2, which is available on its website (at www.ato.gov.au/super).
 ATO rulings provide guidance only and do not have the force of law.

 Different rules apply to “defined benefit” superannuation schemes (for an explanation of defined benefit superannuation schemes, see “Types of benefits”).

 If the employer and the fund agree, an employee may make further contributions, within strict limits, under “salary sacrifice” and other arrangements.
-This can mean that instead of paying tax at the individual’s marginal tax rate on the amount “sacrificed”, tax is paid at a concessional rate of 15%.
+This can mean that instead of paying tax at the individual’s marginal tax rate on the amount “sacrificed”, tax is paid at a concessional rate of 15 per cent.
 This will still usually be a lower tax rate than the marginal rate that would otherwise apply.
-Tax on concessional contributions for persons with pre-tax earnings of $300,000 or more is 30%.
-Tax on concessional contributions for persons with pre-tax earnings of $37,000 or less is 15%, but the person receives a refund of up to $500 as a Low Income Super Contribution, meaning the tax is effectively 0%.
+Tax on concessional contributions for persons with pre-tax earnings of $300,000 or more is 30 per cent.
+Tax on concessional contributions for persons with pre-tax earnings of $37,000 or less is 15 per cent, but the person receives a refund of up to $500 as a low-income super contribution, meaning the tax is effectively 0 per cent.

 No tax benefit is obtained by a simple voluntary contribution by an employee, although the income and capital gain later obtained on that contribution is taxed at concessional rates.

-Self-employed persons (those who earn 90% or more of their income from self-employment) may obtain tax deductions up to the age-based limits referred to in “Salary sacrifice”.
+Self-employed persons (those who earn 90 per cent or more of their income from self-employment) may obtain tax deductions up to the age-based limits referred to in “Salary sacrifice”.

 There is no tax on voluntary contributions that did not attract a tax deduction (called “non-concessional contributions”).
-However, for a person aged under 65 years, only $180,000 per year, or $540,000 over three years, may be contributed on a non-concessional basis.
+However, for a person aged under 65 years, only $180,000 per year may be contributed on a non-concessional basis.
+At the time of writing (30 June 2016), it had been announced that a lifetime cap of $500,000 on non-concessional contributions (calculated from 2007) will be legislated.
 A person aged 65 or over can contribute up to $180,000 a year on a non-concessional basis.

-Employees and certain self-employed people with annual assessable income and reportable fringe benefits between $35,454 and $50,454 will get a government “co-contribution” of up to $500 for an eligible personal contribution of up to $1,000 to a complying superannuation fund or retirement savings account.
-The maximum 50% matching contribution amount is paid if the person’s “total income” is $35,454 or less, reducing gradually to nil for incomes of $50,454 and above.
+Certain employees and self-employed people with annual assessable income and reportable fringe benefits less than $51,021 will get a government “co-contribution” of up to $500 for an eligible personal contribution of up to $1,000 to a complying superannuation fund or retirement savings account.
+The maximum 50 per cent matching contribution amount is paid if the person’s “total income” is $36,021 or less, reducing gradually to nil for incomes of $51,021 and above.

 Taxpayers can claim a tax offset of up to $540 made on behalf of their spouse with an income less than $13,800.

 Until 1 July 2013, if an account had $1,000 or less in it, it could not be reduced by fees that are greater than the amount earned by the account.
-Currently, this protection does not apply.
+At the time of writing (30 June 2016), this protection does not apply.